-The trees are lit on the first Sunday of December following a ceremony outside the Brick Presbyterian Church (Park Avenue & 91st Street) that serves both as a reminder of the original meaning of the lights and a celebration of the holiday season.
+The trees are traditionally lit on the first Sunday evening of December following a ceremony outside the Brick Presbyterian Church (Park Avenue & 91st Street) that serves as a reminder of the original meaning of the lights and a celebration of the holiday season.

 This sparkling display is made possible each year by contributions The Fund for Park Avenue receives from the community.

 Join us for the 2014